This page has moved to here!

 Neurological Sciences faculty contribute substantially in teaching and mentoring undergraduates, graduate students, medical students, interns, residents, and postdoctoral fellows.

-The Department is actively involved in medical student education across all four years of the curriculum.
-In the Foundations Level, faculty participate in the Human Structure and Function, Neural Science, and Cell and Molecular Biology courses.
-During the Clinical Clerkship Level, students rotate through a three-week Neurology Clerkship clinical experience with an additional one-week bridge of Neurology-Psychiatry based clinical didactics.
+The Department is actively involved in medical student education across all four years of the Vermont Integrated Curriculum.
+At the Foundations level, faculty teach in the Human Structure and Function, Neural Science, and Cell and Molecular Biology courses.
+During the Clinical Clerkship level, students rotate through a three-week Neurology Clerkship clinical experience with an additional one-week bridge of Neurology-Psychiatry based clinical didactics.
 Senior selective offerings include research opportunities, Acting Internship inpatient experience, and subspecialty neurology offerings.